LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/studio.rst

    :ref:`round it to 1 decimal place <rounding-to-decimal-places>`, then return the result from the function.

-Verify your code by evaluating and printing Malia's average test score (92.7).
+Verify your code by evaluating and printing Merry's average test score (92.7).

 Determining Candidate Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^